overture-stack/prelude/apps/stage/public/docs/02-phaseTwo.md

 ## Overview

-**In this guide we will** extend our data management capabilities by implementing data submission validation, storage, and publication processes.
+**In this guide you will** extend your data management capabilities by implementing robust data submission validation, storage, and publication processes.

 **By the end of this guide you will be able to:**

-1. Manage data submission validation using the Lectern dictionary schema manager
+1. Validate data submissions using the Lectern dictionary schema manager
-2. Complete a full data submission workflow with Lyric
+2. Complete an end-to-end data submission workflow with Lyric
 3. Index validated data with Maestro
-4. View the indexed data from the front-end UI configured in Phase One
+4. Access and view indexed data through the front-end UI configured in Phase One

-## Prerequisites and Requirements
+## Prerequisites

 **You will need:**